q4mobile/jQuery-widget-factory-workshop/README.md

     To see other APIs: [Q4 Web API Docs](http://documentation.q4websystems.com/home)

-2. Render the pulled data with [mustachejs](https://github.com/janl/mustache.js/)
+2. Render the pulled data with mustachejs.
+[Fiddle example](https://jsfiddle.net/bhaagmarway/a4e5yurb/40/)
 3. Create a `beforeRender` and `Complete` option

     Ensure `beforeRender` can pass updated data to the render method